alexmclarty/openid-connect-documentation/pages/explore/explore_intro_to_oidc.md

 exp|Expiration|The time on or after which the ID Token must not be accepted for processing.|
 iat|Issuance Time|The time at which the JWT was issued.|

-The ID Tokens may additionally contain other claims:
+The id token may additionally contain other claims:

 1. There are a number of optional standard claims that may be returned depending on the flow and the parameter provided in the initial request e.g. a relying Party may supply a nonce parameter in the original request and this will be returned unmodified in a nonce claim to allow the Relying Party to mitigate against a replay attack.